alishak19/basicchatbot.github.io/README.md

 # basicchatbot
-Simple rules-based chatbot //
+Simple rules-based chatbot in Java //
-In development: chatbot using the tensorflow library
+Chatbot using the Python tensorflow library